yashmadan123/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

     - C#: `appsettings.json`
     - Python: `.env`

 3. Update the configuration values to include the **endpoint** and **key** from the Azure OpenAI resource you created, as well as the model name that you deployed, `text-turbo`.
-Save the file.
+Then save the file by using the shortcut keys CTRL+S or CMD+S.

 4. Navigate to the folder for your preferred language and install the necessary packages